 - Add Pause Timeline action for Planet parameter.

 - Add Show Object action for Information parameter.

 Then, click Save to keep what you did.

-Step 3: Create advanced actions to make the information disappear and the planet continue moving when moving the mouse out of them, do as follows:
+Step 3: Create advanced actions to make the planet continue moving and the information disappear when moving the mouse out of them, do as follows:

 - Add two parameters similar to step 2.